Learn Tailwind CSS: Customization & Extension Guide

 1. Customizing the Color Palette:

-The colors key in the tailwind.config.js configuration file is where we can define or modify the colour palette for our project.
-By default, Tailwind CSS provides a set of predefined colours, but we can customize them according to our needs.
+The colors key in the tailwind.config.js configuration file is where we can define or modify the color palette for our project.
+By default, Tailwind CSS provides a set of predefined colors, but we can customize them according to our needs.

 2. Modifying Existing Colors: